 Hanoi Weekend Night Market

-Every weekend night, Hanoi closes most of its streets to vehicles allowing citizens and tourists to walk freely in the city center and roam around.
-It is during this time when vendors take the streets to sell different goods.
-You can buy handcrafted souvenirs, T-shirts, and many kinds of accessories for a very affordable price!
+Hanoi closes most of its streets every weekend night to vehicles, allowing citizens and tourists to walk freely in the city center and roam around.
+It is during this time that vendors take the streets to sell different goods.
+You can buy handcrafted souvenirs, T-shirts, and many kinds of accessories at an affordable price!

-These are the few things that you might want to buy in the night market: wooden or bamboo figurines like dragonflies, 3D Pop-up cards that show Vietnam’s famous attractions, and ivory combs.
+These are the few things you might want to buy in the night market: wooden or bamboo figurines like dragonflies, 3D Pop-up cards showing Vietnam’s famous attractions, and ivory combs.
 You will also find fantastic phone cases here!
 Look at what I’ve found:

 The night market starts at 7 in the evening.
 It stretches along Hang Dao Street from Dong Kinh Nghia Thuc Square to Dong Xuan Market.